 Set the Home Page and Startup Page for Browsers using Intune (macOS)

 Using Intune, you can set the default startup page and/or home page for many browsers.
-For example, your company may want their "intranet" or SSO page as the first tab users see when they launch a browser.
-In this article, we'll review the steps to set the home page and startup page for Google Chrome, Mozilla Firefox, and Microsoft Edge on macOS devices using Intune configuration profiles. |
+For example, your company may want its intranet or SSO page to be the first tab users see when they launch a browser.
+In this article, we'll review the steps to set the home page and startup page for Safari, Google Chrome, Mozilla Firefox, and Microsoft Edge on macOS devices using Intune configuration profiles.

 Table of Contents